 Annual meeting for teams of legislators, policymakers, state board members, secondary and postsecondary education leaders, and workforce development agency representatives.
 Attendees explore policies and practices that help more young adults graduate prepare for postsecondary credentials and degrees and good jobs.

 Kentucky attendees at SREB’s State Leaders Forum in December 2018: 7

 A coalition of Kentucky education and workforce partners worked with SREB to co-develop a seamless career pathway in nursing, one of the state’s high-demand fields.
 The 120-credit hour nursing pathway allows Kentucky students to earn a series of stackable credentials and degrees that lead to nursing careers.
 Kentucky high schools began piloting the pathway in the 2017-18 academic year.

 Advises state and district leaders as they develop strategies to support the professional growth of teachers and principals.

 The state department sent representatives to SREB’s Sixth Annual Educator Effectiveness Convening in May 2018.
 They participated in collaborative working sessions with peers from 12 SREB states.
 State department staff met to discuss shared problems of practice in four areas: equitable access to effective teaching, leadership development, professional learning, and teacher voice.

 reports and data

-SREB’s Teacher Preparation Commission meets during 2016, 2017 and 2018 to develop practical and effective statewide recommendations to improve teacher preparation programs.
+SREB’s Teacher Preparation Commission met during 2016, 2017 and 2018 and will publish its final recommendations to improve teacher preparation programs in late 2018.

 The Commission published its first report, More than the Numbers: Teacher Preparation Data Systems State Policy and Recommendations, in September 2017.